 How to Dress for Summer

-With the don’ts now out of the way we can finally take a closer look at some men’s fashion tips for summer.
+With the summer fashion don’ts now out of the way we can finally take a closer look at some men’s fashion tips for summer.
 The aim here is to be functional whilst keeping it cool, quite literally as well.

 Finding the right sunglasses to suit your feature is vital.
 Even thought you might use them for two or three months of the year, having the perfect pair of sunglasses is a great investment and it does make one hell of a difference.
 These classic Ray-Ban sunglasses are famous for looking good on basically anyone but you can experiment with different frames until you find the best one for you.

-As counterintuitive as that sounds, we all know that you can’t rely on British weather.
+As counterintuitive as summer layering sounds, we all know that you can’t rely on British weather.
 One second it’s sunny and the sky is totally clear but before you know it you’ll find yourself in the middle of a thunderstorm.
 Don’t be fooled by the nice weather, it lies.
 It’s always a good idea to plan ahead and carry a summer blazer or a lightweight or denim jacket with you.

 The colour white is that friend you hang out with all the time during the summer.
 During the year you don’t really keep in touch but when summer comes you’re ready to party.
 The benefits of stocking up on white t-shirts are many.
 As opposed to black, white reflects sunlight instead of absorbing it and therefore making you warmer.
-White tees are incredibly versatile and go with anything from jeans to chinos and shorts.
+White tees are incredibly versatile and go with anything from jeans to chinos to shorts.
 Plus, they really show off a good tan.

 White and Washed Jeans